-- Community events include high school writing and visual arts contests, Sandcastles and Creatures Building Contest, winter and summer open houses, film screenings, and live music performances.
+- Community events include high school writing and visual arts contests, Sandcastles and Creatures Building Contest, winter open house, film screenings, and live music performances.
 These events are free and open to the public.

-- In 2016, WBCA began providing free workspace and support for a group of artists with disabilities.
+- WBCA provides free workspace and support for Bloom, a group of artists with disabilities.
 These artists come to WBCA to weave three days a week.

 CELEBRATING THE JOYS OF ART

 Through community events in 2018, WBCA showcased area artists:

-- WBCA hosted the 42nd annual Northern Lights Juried Art Exhibition.
-119 artists submitted a total of 421 pieces of artwork, with 55 selected for the exhibition.
-Best of Show went to Prince Albert in America by Susan Steging Cook.
+- WBCA hosted the 43rd annual Northern Lights Juried Art Exhibition.
+One hundred thirty-four artists submitted a total of 452 pieces of artwork, with 66 selected for the exhibition.
+Best of Show went to Henge Hogs by Tom Stewart.

-- 121 area teens from the Forest Lake, Mahtomedi, Stillwater, and White Bear Lake school districts participated in the 2016 WriteNow! high school writing contest, submitting entries in the categories of poetry, short story, essay, and one-act play.
-Students read their winning entries at an awards ceremony on May 5.
+- 195 area teens from the Forest Lake, Mahtomedi, Stillwater, and White Bear Lake school districts participated in the 2017 WriteNow! high school writing contest, submitting entries in the categories of poetry, short story, persuasive essay, creative non-fiction, and one-act play.
+Students read their winning entries at an awards ceremony on May 4.

-- In 2016, WBCA hosted its first juried exhibition for local high school students, providing an opportunity for young artists to participate in a professional gallery experience.
-90 students submitted artwork in the first year of the contest, which will be held annually.
+- In 2017, WBCA hosted its second High School Visual Arts Contest, providing an opportunity for young artists to participate in a professional gallery experience.
+Eighty-one students submitted artwork to be juried.

-- The Members’ Exhibition featured 166 WBCA members in 2016.
-More than 300 people attended the opening reception.
+- The Members’ Exhibition featured 104 WBCA members in 2017.
+Two hundred people attended the opening reception.

-WBCA hosts six to eight premier exhibitions annually in its Ford Family Gallery.
-All exhibitions are free and open to the public six days and three evenings per week.
+WBCA hosted eight premier exhibitions in its Ford Family Gallery in 2017.
+All WBCA exhibitions are free and open to the public six days and three evenings per week.
 Exhibitions represent diversity of artistic disciplines, cultures, social perspectives, ages, and abilities, and are accompanied by subject related classes, free demonstrations, and public lectures.

 2018 exhibitions included: